douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Case Studies of Effective Code Reviews

 Effective code reviews can significantly enhance software quality and team dynamics, regardless of the organizational context.
-Let\'s explore three hypothetical case studies across different types of organizations: a startup, a large corporation, and a government agency.
+Let's explore three hypothetical case studies across different types of organizations: a startup, a large corporation, and a government agency.

 ### Case Study 1: A Successful Code Review in a Startup